Derevi/breakfast-club-as1/README.md

 ----
 ### correction to style guidline
-Use 12 point font, not 11.
+Use 12 point font, not 11
+Change from Ariel to Times new Roman to save some space.
+Main title 24 point font
+headings 15 point font